project-sunbird/open-saber-docs/_posts/2018-09-11-Installation.md

 3. **schema-configuration.json** - This file contain schema level configurations.
 We like to make this at one place, along with the definition itself in future.
 Further details can be found in [schema-configuration.jsonld.sample](https://github.com/project-sunbird/open-saber/blob/master/java/registry/src/main/resources/schema-configuration.jsonld.sample).

-4. **frame.json** - This file is useful to frame the JSONLD output so that all the facts are nested instead of being flatly presented.
-This helps in readability.
-You may ignore if you're not interested in Linked Data. [frame.json.sample](https://github.com/project-sunbird/open-saber/blob/master/java/registry/src/main/resources/frame.json.sample) contains short-hand names, their namespaces and the the primary type used throughout the JSON-LD document that is issued into the registry.
-We expect to make subtle changes to help adopters embrace this technology conveniently.
-There is some work pending to simplify this.

-5. **audit_frame.json** - If audit is enabled in application.yml, this file is useful to frame the audit records so that all the facts are nested instead of being flatly presented. [audit_frame.json.sample](https://github.com/project-sunbird/open-saber/blob/master/java/registry/src/main/resources/audit_frame.json.sample) contains short-hand names, and their namespaces used throughout the audit record that is issued into the registry.

 #### Property Configurations in Detail